Understanding what Gatsby Cloud needs access to and why

 In order to integrate these services, Gatsby Cloud requests some permissions so that it can perform operations across your organization’s repositories and workspaces on your behalf.
 Only the permissions necessary for Gatsby Cloud are asked for, and are only used to help improve the offered services.

-When you first get started using Gatsby Cloud, you’ll be greeted by a screen like this:
+When you first get started using Gatsby Cloud with Github, you’ll be greeted by a screen like this:

 As shown in the screenshot, the permissions requested in this step are for your user account and are:

 - Read access to your email address - which is used by Gatsby Cloud to associate your account with a GitHub account

 When you click “Authorize Gatsby Cloud by gatsby-inc”, Gatsby Cloud will create your profile and link it to your GitHub account.

 Note: If you are not already signed into GitHub when you begin this process, you’ll instead see this screen:

 In which case, you’ll first have to sign in or create an account to use with Gatsby Cloud.

 When you have signed up as a user to Gatsby Cloud, you will need to add Gatsby Cloud to your GitHub organization in order to connect one of your repositories.
 A personal account can be used as the organization that it is installed as a part of, or another GitHub organization your account is a part of can install it.

 When you click “Add New Organization” in Gatsby Cloud, a window will open that looks like this: